Stein kernels and moment maps: Stein kernels and moment maps

 The regularity assumptions can be weakened, indeed if $\int{|\Hess \varphi - \id|_{HS}^2e^{-\varphi}dx}$ is finite and $\mu$ has a continuous density, then the result will still hold.
 For general measures with density and full support, the moment map is only in $W^{2,1}_{loc}$ in the interior of its support \cite{DPF13}, which is not enough to make the proof work.
 But this is not surprising, since for heavy-tailed random variables the CLT may fail, and this would rule out existence of a Stein kernel belonging to $L^2(\mu)$.
 For background on regularity theory for Monge-Amp\`ere PDEs, we refer to the lecture notes \cite{Fig17}.

-\begin{rmq} An interesting byproduct of this result is that the Stein kernel obtained in this way takes values that are symmetric and positive matrices.
+\begin{remark} An interesting byproduct of this result is that the Stein kernel obtained in this way takes values that are symmetric and positive matrices.
 In particular, this explains why the explicit formula for Stein kernels in dimension one defines a nonnegative function.
-This remark will play an important role later on, notably in Section 4. \end{rmq}
+This remark will play an important role later on, notably in Section 4. \end{remark}

-\begin{rmq} The Stein kernel constructed this way seems to be in general different from the one constructed in \cite{CFP17}.
+\begin{remark} The Stein kernel constructed this way seems to be in general different from the one constructed in \cite{CFP17}.
 Since when the density is supported on a compact, convex set and has density bounded from above and below by positive constants a Poincar\'e inequality holds, existence of a Stein kernel in that situation was already proven in \cite{CFP17}.
-It is the particular structure of the kernel we obtain here that makes it interesting, as we will see when obtaining new rates of convergence in the CLT. \end{rmq}
+It is the particular structure of the kernel we obtain here that makes it interesting, as we will see when obtaining new rates of convergence in the CLT. \end{remark}

 \begin{proof} Since $\varphi$ is smooth, we have the Stein equation

 There is no boundary term remaining when integrating by parts because $\varphi$ grows at least linearly at infinity, since it is convex and $\int{e^{-\varphi}dx} < \infty$ (see for example Lemma 2.1 in \cite{Kla07}).